 Why Visit Deer Parks?

 For any photographer, but especially beginners, heritage deer parks are a photographic gold mine.
-Not only is there easy access to these impressive mammals, but the parks are protected and have been for centuries.
-Therefore, other wildlife subjects such as insects, invertebrates, fungi and flora, are in great abundance.
+The parks themselves, especially Royal Parks, are legally protected and have been for centuries.
+They have an established ecology all of their own, with birdlife, insects, invertebrates, fungi and flora, all in great abundance.
 Park red deer are particularly great subjects for wildlife beginners because:

-- Park red deer can easily be captured with today’s SLRs, compact cameras, and even smartphones and tablets;
+- they can easily be captured with today’s SLRs, compact cameras, and even smartphones and tablets;

-- The red deer is a large subject, easy to focus on, relatively slow-moving;
+- they are a large subject, easy to focus on, relatively slow-moving;

 My top tips for photographing park deer